 In the second part of this volume, Daniel Harrington interprets Jude and 2 Peter as confronting crises in the late first century that were perpetrated by Christian teachers who are described polemically as intruders in Jude and as false teachers in 2 Peter.
 In confronting the crises within their churches, the authors appeal frequently to the Old Testament and to early summaries of Christian faith.
 While Jude uses other Jewish traditions, 2 Peter includes most of the text of Jude as well as many distinctively Greek terms and concepts.
 It is clear that for the authors, despite their different social settings, what was at stake was the struggle for the faith.

-Daniel J. Harrington, SJ, is a professor of New Testament at Weston Jesuit School of Theology in Cambridge, Massachusetts, and general editor of New Testament Abstracts.
-He is a past-president of the Catholic Biblical Association of American and the editor of the Sacra Pagina series.
+Daniel J. Harrington, SJ, (1940-2014), was a professor of New Testament at Weston Jesuit School of Theology in Cambridge, Massachusetts, and general editor of New Testament Abstracts.
+He was a past-president of the Catholic Biblical Association of American and the editor of the Sacra Pagina series.
 He also wrote The Gospel of Matthew in the Sacra Pagina series.

 Donald Senior, CP, (1940-2022) was a professor of New Testament studies and president of Catholic Theological Union in Chicago.
 He was appointed by Pope John Paul II to the Pontifical Biblical Commission.
 General editor of The Bible Today, he also co-edited The Collegeville Pastoral Dictionary of the Bible and the 22-volume international commentary series New Testament Message, and he wrote the four-volume The Passion series published by The Liturgical Press.